Larch Class - Year 3 & Year 4 2025 - 2026

 Maths

-We will be continuing to work through the Maths No Problem scheme of work, beginning our term revisiting multiplication and division, before exploring fractions then time.
-The children will be taught a range of methods and techniques to support and scaffold their understanding, and be given ample opportunity to solve a range of problems using their learned methods.
+We will be continue through the Oak National Academy scheme of work, focusing our term on multiplication and division.
+The children will be taught a range of methods and they will use a range of techniques to support and scaffold their understanding.
+Throughout our problem solving lessons, the children will be given ample opportunity to solve a range of problems using their learned methods.

-In addition to this, we will be practising our multiplications on a daily basis, in preparation for the Year 4 Multiplication Assessments, as well as supporting the children's understanding with further fluency sessions, to help develop their maths mastery.
+In addition to this, we will be practising our multiplications regularly, in preparation for the Year 4 Multiplication Assessments, as well as supporting the children's understanding with further fluency sessions, to help develop their maths mastery.

 Science